Lake Conference Center

 |Directions||Typical Day at Silver Lake|

 |Mail and Faxes||What to bring (and not to bring) to Silver Lake|

 Welcome to Silver Lake!
-If you’ve never been here before, or if you’re coming back for the umpteenth time, you’re in for a treat!
-There are so many dedicated summer staff who are here, ready to help you experience incredible, fun-filled times with new friends, great stuff to do in the magnificent beauty of God’s creation, and to help you discover your spiritual gifts.
-We are grateful you’ll be joining the adventure of Silver Lake this summer.
-In this booklet, we’ve explained the nuts and bolts of what you and your parents need to know to have a successful time, to bring what you need, and to find out how to get here!
+If you've never been here before, or if you're coming back for the umpteenth time, you're in for a treat!
+Our dedicated summer staff are ready to help you experience incredible, fun-filled times with new friends and great stuff to do in the magnificent beauty of God's creation, and to help you discover your spiritual gifts.
+We are grateful you'll be joining the adventure of Silver Lake this summer.
+In this booklet, we've explained the nuts and bolts of what you and your parents need to know to have a successful time, to bring what you need, and to find out how to get here!

-Please read the whole information guide, and feel free to call us or email us with any questions you have.
-Come back often, and enjoy what’s been so special, for many generations… about coming to The Lake.
+Please read the whole guide, and feel free to call us or email us with any questions you have.
+Come back often, and enjoy what's been so special, for many generations about coming to The Lake.
 See you this summer.

 Peace in Christ,

 There is not an upcoming Open House at this time.
 Please check again!

 Open House tours for parents and visitors will be held on a Sunday in May from 2:00 – 4:00 pm.
 Check the website for the dates.
 This is a wonderful opportunity for families and conferees to learn more about Silver Lake and to meet staff.
 We highly recommend that you attend an Open House, especially if your child will be attending Silver Lake for the first time.

 |7:30 am||Morning Dip at the lake (optional)|